China says restrained in face of India 'concocting' excuses over border

 India's actions are not only a serious encroachment of Chinese territory, but a challenge to regional peace and stability and normal international order, it added.

-Indian officials say about 300 soldiers from either side are facing each other about 150 meters (yards) apart on the plateau.
+Indian officials have previously said about 300 soldiers from either side are facing each other about 150 meters (yards) apart on the plateau.

 They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down from confrontation without losing face.